 After my two-week work placement at BBC Newcastle (where my chocolate brownies went down a treat), I went to Venice for a few days with my Mom and Stepdad.
 We stayed in a lovely hotel on the Grand Canal called the Al Ponte Antico Hotel, where we enjoyed this amazing view of the Rialto Bridge every evening as we sipped apéros on the terrace.

-We also ate so much seafood – at virtually every meal!
-We found an amazing restaurant off the main drag – definitely one not known to tourists but full of Venetians – called the Al Fontego dei Pescatori (on Calle Larga).
+We ate so much seafood!
+We found an amazing restaurant off the main drag – definitely one not known to tourists but full of Venetians – called the Al Fontego dei Pescatori.
 The owner and chef is called Lolo and he was so attentive, telling us what was best on the menu that day and recommending some amazing wines.
-I had scallop and courgette gnochetti and then a gorgeous tuna steak with a sesame crust.
-I could eat it all again right now!
+I ate scallop and courgette gnochetti and then a gorgeous tuna steak with a sesame crust.

-There are some beautiful islands to the north east of Venice too, and these are definitely worth a visit to get away from the main hub.
+There are some beautiful islands to the northeast of Venice too, and these are definitely worth a visit to get away from the main hub.
 Murano is famous for its glass and is absolutely bursting with shops selling jewellery, bowls, glasses and much more.
-It has become just as touristy as Venice, though, and much of the glass is actually mass-produced in China now, but it’s lovely to visit even just for a stroll around and to have a look in the independent showrooms.
-The island of Burano, which is further afield, is absolutely gorgeous.
-All the houses are painted different colours – supposedly so that fishermen could recognise their homes after a day out on the water, way back when.
-It’s a fantastically attractive island, as you can see.
+It has become just as touristy as Venice, though, and much of the glass is actually mass-produced in China, but it’s lovely for a stroll around and to look in the independent showrooms.

 And then after our beautiful holiday in Venice came the horrible mundanity of three weeks of revision and exams.
-And that’s the main reason for not having posted in so long.
 All in all, I think they went well and that’s the MA done and dusted.
 How time has flown.